SAEON/data-portal/README.md

 - mongodb://catalogue.saeon.int:27017

 ## MongoDB database management
 These commands should work for taking and restoring backups on localhost (i.e. the `docker-compose` deployment with no overriding configuration).
+Adjust appropriately for MongoDB authentication credentials in the deployed environment.

 ```sh
 # Create a zipped backup archive